April 1, 2025

 What is the best equipment to start a podcast?

-The best equipment to start a podcast is what fits in your budget!
-At the very least, you'll need a microphone, headphones, recording and editing software, and a hosting platform to get started.
+The best podcast equipment for beginners is what fits in your budget!
+At the very least, you'll need a microphone, headphones, recording and editing software, and a hosting platform to get started with your podcast setup.

 Do podcasts make money?